 Other functions

-Check the consistency of the E-Maj environment
+Check the E-Maj environment consistency

 A function is also available to check the consistency of the E-Maj environment.
 It consists in checking the integrity of all E-Maj schemas and all created tables groups.
 This function can be called with the following SQL statement: